General Terms and Conditions

 10. Limitation of Provider’s liability

 10.1.
-Provider’s liability hereunder is excluded or reduced, as the case may be, if and to the extent that:
+Provider’s liability hereunder is excluded or reduced, as the case may be, to the fullest extent permitted by applicable law.
+In particular, Provider shall not be liable:

-i.
-Customer has failed to use its commercial reasonable best efforts to mitigate the damage in respect thereof;
+i. if the User has failed to use commercially reasonable efforts to mitigate the damage;

-iii. such liability is attributable to any act, omission, transaction or arrangement of Customer;
+iii. to the extent the damage is attributable to any act, omission, or arrangement of the User;

-vi. indirect, punitive or consequential damages (Mangelfolgeschaden), loss of profit, opportunities, goodwill, and reputation.
+vi. for indirect, punitive or consequential damages, including loss of profit, opportunities, goodwill, or reputation.

 10.3.
-Notwithstanding the foregoing, the liability of Provider hereunder – on any theory of liability, whether in contract, tort, unjust enrichment or otherwise – shall in the aggregate not exceed CHF 100,000.
+Notwithstanding the foregoing, the total aggregate liability of Provider to any User – under any theory of liability, whether in contract, tort, unjust enrichment or otherwise – shall in no case exceed CHF 100,000.

 11. Term | Termination